 Respect for the Food

 Another way that French cuisine differentiates itself is by respecting the food, whether it's an animal product or vegetable scraps.
 For example, there are some cuts which in some cultures would be only be thrown away.
 In French cuisine, offal and innards are utilized.
-If you look at most French cookbooks, there will be recipes for all part of a chicken, duck, lamb, whatever.
+If you look at most French cookbooks, there will be recipes for all parts of a chicken, duck, lamb, whatever.
 Nothing is wasted where possible unless it is inedible.

 Besides the meaty duck breasts, the neck can be served stuffed, scraps of meat can be used for terrines and savory pastries, and bones can be roasted with vegetables to make a caramelized sauce.
 Shrimp shells are boiled for broth.
 Apple cores are turned into applesauce.

 Artful Attention to Detail

 A beautiful garnish elevates a dish from plain to special, small additions and attention to details can make a meal a totally different experience, as presentation helps your guest enjoy the dish before you open your mouth.
 There is even a theory that the French can eat incredibly fattening foods and still maintain great health because of this deep delight they experience with the food.
 A sprig of thyme, a frosted lemon spiral, or a delicate mint leaf brings beauty to a dish and entertains all the senses.